UICrail/SemanticRSM/Code/Import/SD1_import/readme.md

 # Comments
 The import is rather uneventful, as the CCS/TMS data model borrows many elements from CDM models.
 Examples:
 * CCS/TMS track edges are equivalent to CDM/RSM linear elements at micro level
-* CCS/TMS geometry (not to be confused with: sampled geometry) matches IFC Alignment classes pretty well
+* CCS/TMS geometry (not to be confused with: sampled geometry) matches IFC Alignment classes pretty well.
+The provided sample data are however questionable.

 On the other hand, CCS/TMS elements are "packaged" differently; for instance:
 * Nearly all IFC Alignment information can be found in the infrastructure / geometry area, except for the track edge element start (and end) coordinates that are in the map area